Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Create a view to the current interpreter.

-This function is generally meant to be used in tandem with PyInterpreterLock_FromView().
+This function is generally meant to be used in tandem with PyInterpreterGuard_FromView().

-On success, this function returns a view to the current interpreter, and returns 0 with an exception set on failure.
+On success, this function returns a view to the current interpreter; on failure, it returns 0 with an exception set.

 The caller must hold an attached thread state.